saurabh1088/notes/oAuth/oAuth.md

 server and it will get issued a different credential than what resource owner has.
 So client instead of using user's credentials it receives an access token with some expiry.
 Access tokens are issues by authorization server after approval from resource owner.
+So in a nutshell oAuth:
+- Introduces authorization layer
+- Issues different set of credentials to client - access token

 ## Roles in oAuth